-According to the The National Consumers League, there is a list of jobs teens 18 years of age or younger are allowed to perform, which hasn’t been updated in awhile.
+According to the National Consumers League, there is a list of jobs teens 18 years of age or younger are allowed to perform, which hasn’t been updated in a while.
 At the time the list was created, only 5 percent of teens were employed while about 70 percent of our teens work today.

 Although teens need independence that doesn’t mean parents stop asking about their whereabouts.
 Parents should get involved in their children’s lives no matter what.
 It’s easy to assume employers will keep your teen safe.
 This is not always the case.
 About 62 percent of teens are employed and employers may be busy handling other things.

 There are many stories about teens getting injured while working at fast-food restaurants and other similar jobs.
 Sometimes they don’t report these incidents to the supervisor because they are afraid of getting in trouble.
 Close supervision is very essential to guarantee optimal performance but sometimes hiring managers are not aware of their age and assign them the wrong tasks.
 These teens have the right to seek the legal intervention of a Los Angeles personal injury attorney.
 It’s important you speak to an attorney familiar with California personal injury laws.
 If your teen sustained injuries at work, call our personal injury attorneys today and schedule your initial case evaluation.
 Your answer may be a phone call away.